Pamela Rosen Lampitt

-Pamela Rosen Lampitt (born December 19, 1960) is an American Democratic Party politician, who has represented the 6th legislative district in the New Jersey General Assembly since taken office on January 10, 2006.
-She has been the Deputy Speaker in the General Assembly since 2012.
+Pamela Rosen Lampitt (born December 19, 1960) is an American Democratic Party politician, who is the current clerk of Camden County, New Jersey.
+She previously represented the 6th legislative district in the New Jersey General Assembly from 2006 to 2024.
+She served as the Deputy Speaker in the General Assembly starting in 2012.

 Personal life

 Lampitt was born in Natick, Massachusetts.
 She graduated from Johnson & Wales University with a degree in Culinary Arts and Management.
 Lampitt has worked at the University of Pennsylvania for 40 years and currently is the Director of Business Services, Hospitality Services.
 She has served on a number of steering committees on the campus, working on the Committee for Manufacturer Responsibility, which ensures university products are manufactured under fair labor standards.
 Lampitt and her husband, Charles, have two children, a daughter, Ilene, and a son, Andrew.

 New Jersey Assembly

 Lampitt was elected to the Assembly on November 8, 2005, filling the seat of fellow Democrat Mary Previte, who did not run for re-election and had held the seat in the Assembly since 1998.
 In 2007, Lampitt was the lead sponsor of the Comprehensive Statewide Transfer Agreement, which allows community college students to "seamlessly" transfer credits to four-year public universities.
 The law has been called "the Lampitt law".
+She resigned at the end of 2024 after being elected as Camden County clerk.